Polishing & Grinding Services in Singapore

 Weld Dressing & Blending

-weld to parent surface, matched grain direction
+Weld to parent surface, matched grain direction

 Weld bead grinding, blend to parent surface, and finish to specified Ra.
 Makes welds invisible on cosmetic surfaces and removes stress-raising geometric discontinuities.